candypay/docs/pages/docs/payments/introduction.md

-# Reimagining Commerce on Solana, dropping shortly
+# Re-imagining commerce on Solana, dropping shortly

-*Are you ready anon?
-Join our [Discord](https://discord.gg/VGjPXWUHGT) for earliest updates 🍭*
+_Are you ready anon?
+Join our [Discord](https://discord.gg/VGjPXWUHGT) for the earliest updates 🍭_